Introduction

 - Physical manifestations like fatigue, muscle tension, and sleep disturbances

-Recognizing these symptoms is crucial, as they can significantly impact daily functioning.
+All of these can indicate anxiety disorders, as they can significantly impact daily functioning.
 Have you ever felt overwhelmed by your worries?
-Recent studies indicate that approximately 19.1% of U.S. adults faced stress-related issues in the past year, with females experiencing a higher prevalence than males (23.4% vs. 14.3%).
-Furthermore, among adults with anxiety-related disorders:
+Recent studies indicate that in the past year, with females experiencing a higher prevalence than males (23.4% vs. 14.3%).
+Furthermore, among adults with anxiety disorders:

 - 22.8% experience serious impairment